 Students and the many (guest) lecturers involved in the programme also bring their own working experience to the classroom.
 Some students have ample work experience, which enhances the debates and discussions during the lectures.
-It also allows for comparison between legal systems.
-In the course descriptions the relation of the course with the requirements of the professional field is made explicit, as well as the specific legal skills that are addressed during the course.
+It also allows for comparison between human rights systems.
+In the course descriptions the relation of the course with the requirements of the professional field is made explicit, as well as the specific legal skills that are addressed during the course (for example legal analysis of case law on different aspects of human rights, using strategic litigation or analysing judgements).
+The site visit made clear that students value the weekly lectures and the different perspectives on human rights that are presented during these lectures by (international) professionals from the field of human rights (for example by lawyers, judges, journalists, activists and representatives from NGOs).
+The weekly lectures and the guest lectures also address cases where human rights do not work (from a broad perspective), as well as 'what makes human rights' work.